 If these tips sound challenging -- BetterHelp counselors can help you overcome worry

-"I have had 1 phone session with Joni and she was very involved and helped me come up with different coping strategies and ways to manage my stress and worry.
+"I have had one phone session with Joni, and she was very involved and helped me come up with different coping strategies and ways to manage my stress and worry.
 She is very prompt with her written replies as well!"

-"Heather is very easy to talk to, and very sincere.
-She patiently listened to me describe what I felt was such a multi-layered, complex situation that I feared I'd never be able to find my way out of.
-However she was able to very quickly identify the underlying problem at the heart of it all.
+"Heather is very easy to talk to and very sincere.
+She patiently listened to me describe what I felt was such a multi-layered, complex situation that I feared I'd never been able to find my way out of.
+However, she was able to very quickly identify the underlying problem at the heart of it all.
 I feel less overwhelmed, more in control of my life & my relationships.
-I know that I can reach out to her if I find myself struggling, at any time between scheduled appointments.
+I know that I can reach out to her if I find myself struggling at any time between scheduled appointments.
 And I complete every appointment feeling less anxious, more hopeful for my future, & better able to accomplish the things I'd been too overwhelmed to do previously.
-I have told family members & friends about my satisfaction with BetterHelp, as a service that provides ease (being able to work with my counselor from home & not worrying I'll have to cancel an appointment if health issues flare) & is a wonderful value for the extremely reasonable monthly fee.
-My counselor checks in with me on an almost daily basis, which provides a reassurance just knowing she's there if I need her.
+I have told family members & friends about my satisfaction with BetterHelp, as a service that provides ease (being able to work with my counselor from home & not worrying I'll have to cancel an appointment if health issues flare) & is a fantastic value for the extremely reasonable monthly fee.
+My counselor checks in with me almost daily, which provides reassurance just knowing she's there if I need her.
 I have seen a handful of counselors in the past, and they were all very kind, but I did not feel confident in their actual ability to help.
 This is not the case with Heather.
 I believe her treatment plan is on point, realistic, and will be effective.
 Most of all, I feel that I will be in a much better place mentally/emotionally and in my close relationships as a result of the work I am doing with Heather."

 Stress, worry, and anxiety can be a part of normal life, but they shouldn't be controlling it.
-If you struggle with worry, these tips can help you experience relief.
+If you struggle with worry, these tips can help you begin to challenge your thought patterns.
 A fulfilling life where excessive worrying doesn't hold you back is within reach - all you need are the right tools.
 Take the first step today.